ATA - Zenoz

 Investigation of the Mechanical Properties of a Material

 ATA Air Tools (ATA) manufactures and distributes pneumatic air tools to over 50 countries for major industries including the aerospace and automotive sectors.
 A previous Innovation Voucher project completed with the PEM Gateway led to two important developments for ATA.
 The first of these was the optimisation of a turbine design for a new air motor which “proved invaluable in the design” of that tool.
 Optimisation was achieved through a review of the existing design, leading to a Computer Aid Design (Computational Fluid Dynamics) analysis of identified modifications and the 3D printing of these components for prototype testing.

 The second development was an introduction to the product development company Zenoz Ltd. Resulting from the ATA Innovation Voucher, Zenoz was tasked with both design projects and as a component manufacturing sub-contractor for ATA.
 This introduction, and the success of the components manufactured by Zenoz, has developed into a mutually beneficial and longstanding business arrangement for both ATA and Zenoz.
-In 2018, being familiar with PEM’s precision engineering expertise, Zenoz applied for an Innovation Voucher with the Gateway to investigate the mechanical properties of a material Zenoz and ATA were considering for a new product and wanted to compare against existing materials used.
+Being familiar with PEM’s precision engineering expertise, Zenoz applied for an Innovation Voucher with the Gateway to investigate the mechanical properties of a material Zenoz and ATA were considering for a new product and wanted to compare against existing materials used.

 The Zenoz/ATA & PEM partnership